Lightning-UK/API-Docs/README.md

 ## Ratelimits

 This is a paid product therefore we want to give users the most maximum and efficient number of requests possible.
 Ratelimits are measured through Internet Protocols.
-You can send 250 requests within a 10 second window.
+You can send 65 requests within a 1 minute window (this is measured per route).

 ## Support